isomorphicdude/isomorphicdude.github.io/_posts/2024-12-25-disintegration.markdown

 which finishes the proof.

-### Wasserstein-2 distance satisfies the triangle inequality
+### Wasserstein-p distance satisfies the triangle inequality

 > The following is form Chapter 6 of [Villani, 2012](https://cedricvillani.org/sites/dev/files/old_images/2012/08/preprint-1.pdf)